robjm16/sample_projects_and_articles/ChatGPT_and_LLMs/automating_summary_rearch_tables.md

 *   Go to OpenAI's Platform website at [platform.openai.com](https://) and select "Sign up" in the top-right corner.
 *  Once you have an account, click your profile icon at the top-right corner of the page and select "View API Keys."
-*   Clck "Create New Secret Key" to generate a new API key.
+*   Click "Create New Secret Key" to generate a new API key.
 *   Save the API key.